ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/1-opencv-compilers.md

 ## What is OpenCV?

-Open Source Computer Vision Library (OpenCV) is a popular, Open-Source library that developers can use to build computer vision applications.
-It provides a set of tools and functions that help you handle tasks related to images and videos.
+Open Source Computer Vision Library (OpenCV) is a popular, Open Source library that developers can use to build computer vision applications.
+It provides a set of tools and functions that can help you with tasks around images and videos.

-Here’s what developers should know:
+Here are some of the benefits of using OpenCV:

 * __Ease of Use__: OpenCV comes with pre-built functions for common tasks like reading, displaying, and processing images and videos.
-This saves time compared to writing algorithms from the ground up.
+This saves time compared to the requirement to cover absolutely every detail when writing an algorithm.

 * __Image Processing__: You can perform operations like changing colors, applying filters, resizing, rotating, and other transformations to images with minimal code.